-So, your kids are old enough that you’ve decided to conquer an amusement park.
-Now, the question is which one in the Pennsylvania area would be the most fun for your family?
+So, your kids are old enough that you’ve decided to conquer an amusement park in PA.
+Now, the question is which one in Pennsylvania would be the most fun for your family?
 Maybe you have teenagers and toddlers, or a parent who wants thrill rides while your four-year-old putters around on a miniature choo choo train.
 On the other hand, maybe you want shade and water to keep you cool.
-Here’s my take on some general guidelines on some of the parks in Pennsylvania:
+Here’s my take on some general guidelines on some of the parks in Pennsylvania.

 DelGrossos – Beautiful new water park with a dry side

 A smaller park that is low-key, DelGrossos’ built an addition to their water park a few years ago that is top-notch.
 The new lazy river has lots of interactive elements, and the wave pool has some of the biggest waves around.
 After cooling off on their water slides, take the bridge across the street to the dry rides.
 There’s a kiddie area with enough rides to keep the little ones happy, and a few rides for the older kids.
 The only coaster is a spinning mouse, but DelGrossos is a fun, easily manageable amusement park trip with something for the whole family.

 Kennywood – Historic fun for the whole family